rdadbhawala/csn/csn.md

 * The second field specifies a human readable name for this TypeDef.
 * Members of the Type are listed from the third field onwards.
 * The Type name (second field) as well its members (following the second field) are of the data type 'string'.
+* A TypeDef Record must be defined before it is Referenced in a Payload.

 In the above sample, the second line defines a type called 'Person'.